Is it Better to Sell a House Furnished or Unfurnished?

 Misdirect buyers’ eyes away from flaws

 A furnished and staged home can help deemphasize flaws or direct focus away from imperfections.
-Placing useful furniture in oddly placed nooks can show how the space can actually be useful, whereas if it was unfurnished, a buyer may not see the potential uses of visually awkward parts of the home.
+Placing useful furniture in oddly placed nooks can show how the space can actually be useful, whereas if it was unfurnished, a buyer might not see the potential uses of visually awkward parts of the home.

 Cons of selling a furnished house